anneschuth/anneschuth.github.io/talks.markdown

 permalink: /talks/
 ---

-This is an exhaustive (I think) list of talks I gave and posters I presented since obtaining my master’s degree.
+This is an exhaustive (I think) list of talks I gave and posters I presented since obtaining my master's degree.
 Please let me know if something (a slide deck or poster, for instance) is missing.
 If you would like me to speak, just [send me an email](/about/).
 Please feel free to use my slides (with a reference).